linnarsson-lab/ROBOFISH/Instalation.md

 - In the popup window indicate that you updated the Operator_address.
 In this section you used the `part` updating method.
 This is a bit quicker than using `all` but there is a risk that you forget to click the tickboxes so that the data is not uploaded to the machine.

 ### Configuring ports
 In the user programm select `all`.
 Go to the ports table and fill in the names of the buffers that are, or will be, connected.
-If you do not know that at this time it is no problem just leave it empty.
+If you do not know that at this point, it is no problem just leave it empty.
 However, you need to define the port connected to the `Waste` and `Valve2`.
 Valve1 is the valve that has its central port connected to the reservoir at its port are called P1 to P10.
 On the valve you will find numbers to figure our which port is which number.
 Valve2 has its middle port connected to Valve1 and its ports are called P11 to P20 in the program.
 - Fill in which port is connected to `Waste` and `Valve2`.
 - Fill in the names of the connected buffers and the name of the RunningBuffer.
-For instance, inour case the RunningBuffer is SSC 2X so we fill in `RunningBuffer: SSC2X`.
+For instance, in our case the RunningBuffer is SSC 2X so we fill in `RunningBuffer: SSC2X`.
 - To connect flow cells add the names `Chamber1` and if applicable `Chamber2` to the ports.
 - To connect hybridization mixes the names should have the format `HYBXX` where `XX` is the number.
 Continue with the next part.